 Payments by cash/check help to keep our fees (and yours!) low.
 Payments can be made by exact cash, check, or MasterCard/Visa/Discover/American Express.
 Credit card payments may be made online or in person at Rhapsody during normal business hours.

-Full-year lesson registrants pay an annual registration fee of $40 per household.
-Your tuition may be paid in full or in installment payments.
+There is an annual registration fee of $40 per household.
+Lesson tuition may be paid in full or in installment payments.
 Please see our policies for full tuition payment information.
-Students enrolling for classes pay no fees, just the class tuition amount.

 Make-up options may be offered if 24 hours’ notice is given (see Absences for reporting instructions).
 See our policies for additional details.
 Makeup options for up to two student-canceled lessons may be offered throughout the academic year as a courtesy.
 Makeups are not guaranteed.
 There are no makeups for missed group classes.